Nuix/discover-extension-sdk/API.md

 #### .selectAll() ⇒ <[Promise]>
 - returns: A promise that resolves upon Ringtail's acknowledgement of the request.

-Selects all documents in the active [result set];
+Selects all documents in the active [result set].

 ### .FacetSelection
 [Facet] selection is the set of selected field values in the Browse pane.
 Facets are tied to Ringtail fields and are uniquely identified by field IDs.
+Subscribe to the [FacetSelection](#facetselection-1) event to be notified on change.

 > NOTE: Only pick list fields are supported for facet selection.